soeai/mappgraph/index.md

 ![GitHub Logo](/images/splitting_chunks.png)

-As the image above, a big mobile traffic chunk (saved as a cvs file) is splitted into many small chunks with the same length.
+As the image above, a big mobile traffic chunk (saved as a CSV file) is splitted into many small chunks with the same length.
 There are two hyper-paramters here:

 * Duration (T<sub>window</sub>): Length of each traffic chunk after generating.
-* Overlap: Use for data augmentation.
+* Overlapping window: Use to increase the frequency of sample collection and classification.
+If the duration T<sub>window</sub> is short enough, we do not need to have overlapping.

-There are 5 set of hyper-parameters (Duration – T<sub>window</sub> and Overlap):
+There are 5 set of hyper-parameters (Duration – T<sub>window</sub> and Overlapping window):

 <table>
     <thead>